Step-by-step setup guide

 - Go to My Website / Graphics Library and upload your logo.

-- Go to My Website / Desktop/Tablet Website / Theme settings and open the Logo dialog.
+- Go to My Website / Desktop/Tablet Website / Customize theme and open the Logo dialog.
 Click on the logo you've just uploaded, and hit Apply.

 - Your logo is now visible in the preview window.
 Once you are happy with it, click on Commit & apply to live website.